mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-15.md

 # Episode 15 : Asynchronous JavaScript & EVENT LOOP from scratch

-Note: The call stack will execute any execution context that enters it without waiting for anything.
+Note: The call stack executes any execution context that enters it without waiting for anything.
 Time, tide, and JavaScript wait for no one.

 The browser has a JavaScript Engine, which contains the Call Stack.
-The call stack holds the Global Execution Context, Local Execution Context, and more.
+The call stack holds the Global Execution Context, Local/Function Execution Context.

 However, the browser also has many other capabilities, such as local storage, timers, URL handling, Bluetooth access, geolocation, and more.
 JavaScript needs a way to connect the call stack to these browser features, and this is done through Web APIs.